 Talk about starting from scratch.

-In this process, Rich shared his key points below for how to dive in with a new market.
+In this process, Rich shared his key points below for how to dive into a new market.

 Before you arrive, know the market